'You Don't Know What He's Capable Of': West Sacramento Midnight Prowler Has Neighbors On Edge

 WEST SACRAMENTO (CBS13) — People in an upscale West Sacramento community are on edge after a prowler was caught on a home surveillance camera creeping through a backyard, hopping onto a roof and breaking a window.

-It happened in a gated community called “The River” and West Sacramento police are actively investigating the case and looking for the suspect.READ MORE: UC Davis Study Finds Half Of Women Get False Positives Over 10 Years Of Annual Breast Cancer Screening
+It happened in a gated community called “The River” and West Sacramento police are actively investigating the case and looking for the suspect.READ MORE: Getting Answers: Will Releasing Oil From Reserve Give Relief For CA Drivers?

-Pictures from the surveillance video show the creepy suspect dressed in a dark hoody, a facemask, and carrying something in his hand — possibly shoelaces from the black converse that he appears to be wearing with the laces removed.
+Pictures from the surveillance video show the creepy suspect dressed in a black zip-up sweater with a Mineshaft Saloon, Nevada City logo on the front and back; a facemask with possibly the Kansas City Chiefs logo on both sides; dark baggy pants; black and white Converse shoes; and carrying a baseball bat and rope.

 The video has circulated in online posts in this upscale tight-knit community where outdoor activities are part of everyday life.

-“It’s pretty scary because you don’t know what he’s capable of,” Joshua Santos said.READ MORE: TikTok Challenge Turns Violent In Woodland
+“It’s pretty scary because you don’t know what he’s capable of,” Joshua Santos said.READ MORE: UC Davis Study Finds Half Of Women Get False Positives Over 10 Years Of Annual Breast Cancer Screening

 “Somebody walking around with something in their hand like that, late at night, it kind of lends itself to some kind of negativity,” John Sheldon said.